Should You Become a Product Manager?

 4) The PM role is well-respected within companies!

 The reality is no one (including your family and friends) is really going to understand what you do.
 Every company's PM role is entirely different and there is a ton of ambiguity within product work.
 To emphasize this point further, I love quoting from Ken Norton:

 “Remember buddy, nobody asked you to show up.
 Product management may be the one job that the organization would get along fine without (at least for a good while).
 Without engineers, nothing would get built.
 Without sales people, nothing is sold.
 Without designers, the product looks like crap.
 But in a world without PMs, everyone simply fills in the gap and goes on with their lives.
 It's important to remember that - as a PM, you're expendable.
 Now, in the long run great product management usually makes the difference between winning and losing, but you have to prove it."

 Like most jobs, product management involves more of an attitude than a set of skills.
 Some of the best product managers I’ve seen were able to:

-- Establish enough credibility to rally a team (without formal authority) around a product strategy
+- Establish enough to rally a team (without formal authority) around a product strategy.

 Product management can sometimes be a very unglamorous job but ultimately there is great joy in knowing that your product could be affecting millions of users across the world.

 Interested in learning more about product management and discovering whether it's the right career for you?
-You might want to check out our popular course: One Week PM.
+You might want to check out our popular Product Manager Certification Course.